There are 8 steps to starting a business in Washington DC:

 Our recommendation is to speak with an accountant:

 We recommend working with an accountant to make sure you properly register your business for DC taxes, in addition to properly filing any federal, state, and local taxes for which you’re responsible.

 Step 7: Certificate of Occupancy or Home Occupation Permit

 All businesses in Washington DC must get either a Certificate of Occupancy or a Home Occupation Permit in order to legally operate.
 These permits are issued by the Department of Buildings.

 Certificate of Occupancy (C of O): Used for commercial office space.
 If you own a commercial building or are developing a new one, you will need to apply for a new Certificate of Occupancy.
 If you plan to rent office space in DC, you likely don’t need to apply for a new Certificate of Occupancy.
 Instead, speak with the owner or management company and make sure their Certificate of Occupancy allows for your type of business to operate within its building.
-You’ll want a copy of their Certificate of Occupancy and/or their Certificate of Occupancy Number to put in your Basic Business License application later.
+You’ll need a copy of their Certificate of Occupancy and/or their Certificate of Occupancy Number to put in your Basic Business License application later.